Meet Dr. Yadira

 In only one and a half terms, Yadira’s success has been remarkable, especially in such a short time: Yadira worked to pass historic legislation to force drug companies to lower the cost of prescriptions, drastically limit the toxic pollution that is endangering our kids’ health and our planet, expand funding for preschool, ensure all Coloradans have access to paid family and sick leave, and protect renters from eviction during the pandemic.

 Along the way, Yadira stood up to the biggest corporate bullies and entrenched special interests: big drug and insurance companies, oil and gas CEOs, and even big tobacco.

-Despite a heavy workload at the state capitol and a schedule filled with community meetings and outreach, Yadira still works as a pediatrician in a practice that is more like a family than a medical office.
-She even added extra weekend hours so she can still see her patients while the legislature is in session during the week.
+Despite a heavy workload at the state capitol and a schedule filled with community meetings and outreach, Yadira continued to work as a pediatrician in a practice that is more like a family than a medical office.
+She even added extra weekend hours so she could still see her patients while the legislature was in session during the week.

 Looking at Washington, Yadira feels the same sense of frustration — of all talk and little action — that drove her to run for state office.
 And it’s why she’s now running for Congress.

 In Congress, Yadira will continue her commitment to the families she sees every day in Colorado, building on her work to lower health care costs, address the high cost of housing, combat climate change, protect a woman’s right to choose, and stop Republicans from taking away Americans’ right to vote.

 Because Yadira understands how the health care system works from the inside, she’ll bring a unique perspective to health care reform, and the fight to lower drug and insurance costs and expand access to quality care.